BlockchainCommons/GordianServer-macOS/README.md

    - If that doesn't work, you can instead download a clone via "Source Control > Clone" within XCode.
 5. When *Xcode* launches, press the "play" button in the top left.
    - If you had to download the clone by hand from within XCode, you'll likely need to navigate to the `xcodeproj` file in the `Xcode` directory.

-### Dependencies

-- macOS 10.10 Yosemite (not yet tested on versions older then Mojave but it should work)
-- ~320 GB of free space for a full mainnet node with txindex; or ~30 GB for a full testnet3 node; or substantially less if the full node is pruned.
-- In order to install *Bitcoin Core* and *Tor* on your behalf, *GordianServer-macOS* uses *Brew* and *XCode Command Line Tools*, these will be automatically downloaded and installed for you within the app using a popular well reviewed open sourced script called *Strap*, you can read more about *Strap* [here](https://github.com/MikeMcQuaid/strap/blob/master/README.md).
-In addition to installing *Brew* and *XCode Command Line Tools*, *Strap* also sets up your Macbook for best security practices; including full disc encryption with *FileVault*, enables *macOS Firewall* and disables *Java* for better security among others.

 ### After Installation